Amen Jafri (Ai-mehn)

 Born and raised in Toronto, Amen Jafri moved to Ottawa in 2003 to pursue a degree in Communications and Political Science at Carleton University.
 After graduating, she worked in the public service for nearly 10 years in an HR and communications capacity, before leaving in 2016 to join the television broadcasting industry.
 Film and television have always been a calling, particularly the documentary form.
 Amen’s first documentary, The City That Fun Forgot? explored the city of Ottawa’s reputation for being boring and had a sold-out premiere at Hub Ottawa in 2014.
 It also earned coverage on national and local media outlets.
 Her two most recent documentaries made the 2015 and 2016 shortlists for the TVO Short Doc Contest.
 Her work has also been screened on TVO, at the American Documentary Film Festival, The Ottawa Digital Film Festival, The Monthly Film Festival, The Jehlum Short & Long Film Festival, the 2016 Dogme Challenge and the One Take Super 8mm Event Screening.

-“There are a lot of creative people who work 9 to 5 in public service—I know because I was one,” says Amen Jafri.
+“There are a lot of creative people who work 9 to 5 in public service—I know because I was one of them,” says Jafri.
 “The public service can be a bit dry and no matter how much they may love their jobs, many folks need a creative outlet.
-They find that creative outlet in their after-hours hobbies or secret lives.”
+They find that in their after-hours hobbies or secret lives.”
 Key themes that emerge from the series, include: political engagement, conformity in the workplace and the importance of “secret lives”.
 “The goal of this series is to humanize public servants in a positive way.
 Depression is a longstanding issue, some of which can be attributed to negative stereotypes and lack of public recognition.”

 Globally, the public service makes up a large percentage of general employment, from 6% in Japan to 30% in Norway (OECD (2017), Government at a Glance).
 Despite this, the negative stereotypes prevail.
 In recent years, there has been increased appetite in popular culture for exploring the concept of bureaucracy, finding the humour in it and humanizing the people who work within it.
-Successful examples of this genre include the photo essay series Bureaucratics (Netherlands), the television series Utopia (Australia), The Hollow Men (Australia), The Thick of It (UK) and Parks and Recreation (US).
-Amen Jafri’s goal is to create Canada’s version of this up-and-coming genre.
+Well-known international examples of this genre include the photo essay series Bureaucratics (Netherlands), the television series Utopia (Australia), The Hollow Men (Australia), The Thick of It (UK) and Parks and Recreation (US).

 Join us for our launch event!